srodriguez/InfiniteMarioPython/README.md

 # Python Agent for Infinite Mario

+Press 'v' in the Mario window that appears to toggle visualisation.
+(See src/ch/idsia/ai/agents/human/CheaterKeyboardAgent.java) for a list of all the keyboard instructions.

 Steps to get running:
 * Download this repo.
 * Install Eclipse.
 I've tested the instructions with this version: